 Challenge to meet Baltic Sea Action Plan reduction targets

 Progress has been made in reducing nutrient inputs to the Baltic Sea.
 Since 1995, nitrogen inputs have decreased by 22% (250 000 tons) and phosphorus by 33% (15 000 tons).

-Nutrients that cycle in the agri-food system contribute to eutrophication by, for example, leakage of fertiliser and manure, which have been applied to crop land, and discharge of sewage effluent to water bodies.
+Nutrients that cycle in the agri-food system contribute to eutrophication by, for example, leakage from agricultural soils, which have been applied to crop land, and discharge of sewage effluent to water bodies.